mudler/LocalAGI/README.md

 ### Caveats

-The "goodness" of a model has a big impact on how μAGI works.
+The "goodness" of a model has a big impact on how LocalAGI works.
 Currently `13b` models are powerful enough to actually able to perform multi-step tasks or do more actions.
 However, it is quite slow when running on CPU (no big surprise here).

 The context size is a limitation - you can find in the `config` examples to run with superhot 8k context size, but the quality is not good enough to perform complex tasks.

 ### How it works?

-`μAGI` just does the minimal around LocalAI functions to create a virtual assistant that can do generic tasks.
+`LocalAGI` just does the minimal around LocalAI functions to create a virtual assistant that can do generic tasks.
 It works by an endless loop of `intent detection`, `function invocation`, `self-evaluation` and `reply generation` (if it decides to reply! :)).
 The agent is capable of planning complex tasks by invoking multiple functions, and remember things from the conversation.

 In a nutshell, it goes like this: